thorin-schiffer/freeturn/Readme.md

 * Gmail integration, parsing the project description for quick project lead and CV generation
 * invoice generation

+#### Prerequisites

+* Static files on heroku can be only hosted on a persistent file storage, AWS S3 is currently used

 #### Installing locally